oroinc/crm/README.md

 - think about value representation (should be loaded in product as key/value)

-- demo on options usage
+- option with locale code + demo

 - sanitize object query results